rjwats/esp8266-react/README.md

-getAPSettingsService()       | Configures and manages the Access Point getNTPSettingsService()      | Configures and manages the network time getOTASettingsService()      | Configures and manages the Over-The-Air update feature
+getAPSettingsService()       | Configures and manages the Access Point getNTPSettingsService()      | Configures and manages the network time getOTASettingsService()      | Configures and manages the Over-The-Air update feature getMQTTSettingsService()     | Configures and manages the MQTT connection getMQTTClient()              | Provides direct access to the MQTT client instance

 These can be used to observe changes to settings.
-They can also be used to fetch or update settings directly via objects, JSON strings and JsonObjects.
-Here are some examples of how you may use this.
+They can also be used to fetch or update settings.

+------ TODO -----
+Fix documentation, provide serialization examples

 Inspect the current WiFi settings: